This autumn we are publishing a six-section “Spectrum 101” that sets out the fundamentals of modern spectrum management.

 Our note summarises global approaches to making spectrum available for the emerging mobile technology.

 Our take is that the current 4G low- and mid-bands will be repurposed for 5G services.
-In particular, the C-Band is identified as the prime 5G frequency.
+In particular, the C-band has been identified as the prime 5G frequency.